-The mandible consists of a mandibular body (lower jaw body) as well as two ascending structures that are defined as the mandibular rami (rami = branches).
+The mandible consists of a mandibular body (lower jaw body) as well as 2 ascending structures (mandibular rami).
 Each ramus has a condylar process at its rear end, which is connected to the mandibular fossa and articular tubercle of the temporal bone.
-This branch is called temporomandibular joint (TMJ).
+This branch is called the temporomandibular joint (TMJ).

-The mental foramen (mentum = chin) lies approximately below the second premolar, where the mental nerve runs along.
+The mental foramen (mentum = chin) lies approximately below the 2nd premolar, and the mental nerve runs along this region.
 Anesthetics are often injected in the nerve in case of painful dental procedures.

-The paired lacrimal bones are similar to a fingernail in size and shape, are very thin bones and hence also the smallest bones of the facial skeleton.
+The paired lacrimal bones are similar to a fingernail in size and shape, are very thin bones, and are the smallest bones of the facial skeleton.
 They lie beside the nasal bones and form part of the medial orbital wall.

-Each lacrimal bone contains a lacrimal pit (fossa for lacrimal sac), a vertical pit which is formed together with the maxilla.
-The lacrimal sac is located in the pit, in which the tear fluid is collected and discharged into the nasal cavity.
+Each lacrimal bone contains a lacrimal pit (fossa for lacrimal sac), which is a vertical pit that is formed together with the maxilla.
+The lacrimal sac is located in the pit, in which tear fluid is collected and discharged into the nasal cavity.

 The rear part of the hard palate is formed from the horizontal plate of the palatine bones.

-Inferior nasal concha (Inferior turbinate)The two inferior turbinates are located below the middle nasal concha of the ethmoid bone, which is their own bones and does not belong to the ethmoid bone.
-They constitute a part of the inferior side wall of the nasal cavity and protrude into the nasal cavity.
+Inferior nasal concha (Inferior turbinate)The two inferior turbinates are located below the middle nasal concha of the ethmoid bone and do not belong to the ethmoid bone.
+They constitute a part of the inferior sidewall of the nasal cavity and protrude into the nasal cavity.
 Judging by their shape, they look like parchment roll-like bony prominences.

-As already mentioned, all three nasal conchae (superior, medial, inferior) support the whirling and filtering of the inhaled air before it reaches the lungs.
+As already mentioned, all 3 nasal conchae (superior, medial, inferior) support the whirling and filtering of the inhaled air before it reaches the lungs.
 In the picture on the right side, the inferior nasal concha is at number 3.

 The vomer bone is an approximately triangular bone at the base of the nasal cavity, which forms the lower portion of the nasal septum.

-It connects to the ethmoid bone along the center line over the perpendicular lamina above and below with both the maxillary bones as well as the palatine bones.
+It is attached to the ethmoid bone along the centerline over the perpendicular lamina, above and below to both maxillary bones, as well as to the palatine bones.